 Felonies generally represent more serious offenses.
 Felony charges can involve severe physical harm or serious property damage.
-They also include theft and white collar crimes like fraud.
-Keep in mind that serious misdemeanors can be elevated to a felony status.
+They also include theft and white-collar crimes like fraud.
+Keep in mind that serious misdemeanors can be elevated to felony status.
 While punishments for felonies vary from state to state, they are always more severe than misdemeanor charges.
-Felony offenses generally carry punishments ranging from jail time over one year, long term prison time, parole, probation and mandatory counseling.
+Felony offenses generally carry punishments ranging from jail time over one year, long-term prison time, parole, probation, and mandatory counseling.

 What are Repeat Offenses?

 A repeat offense of an identical felony or misdemeanor charge will always occur in a more severe penalty.
 However, this depends on the seriousness of the crime and the length of time between the charges.